-A. Same answer as Q13 above, except that the employer must report that coverage for the employee, spouse, domestic partner or dependent who enrolls in COBRA continuation coverage in Part III of Form 1095-C.
+A. Same answer as Q13 above, except that the employer must report that coverage for the employee, spouse/domestic partner, or dependent who enrolls in COBRA continuation coverage in Part III of Form 1095-C.

 Q17.
-How should a self-insured employer report coverage of an FTE's spouse or domestic partner who separately elects to receive COBRA coverage?
+How should a self-insured employer report coverage of an FTE's spouse/domestic partner who separately elects COBRA continuation coverage?

-A. Self-insured employers should report coverage of each non-employee spouse that separately elects COBRA continuation coverage on a separate Form 1095-B (or Form 1095-C; see Q18 below).
+A. Self-insured employers should report coverage of each non-employee spouse/domestic partner who separately elects COBRA continuation coverage on a separate Form 1095-B (or Form 1095-C; see Q18 below).

-If an employee's spouse or domestic partner, or former spouse or domestic partner, receives COBRA continuation coverage because an FTE elected COBRA continuation coverage that also provides coverage to the spouse or domestic partner (e.g., family coverage), then the coverage of the FTE and spouse or domestic partner should be reported together on the same Form 1095-C or Form 1095-B that is provided to the FTE.
+If an employee's spouse/domestic partner, or former spouse/domestic partner, receives COBRA continuation coverage because an FTE elected COBRA continuation coverage that also provides coverage to the spouse/domestic partner (e.g., family coverage), then the coverage of the FTE and the spouse/domestic partner should be reported together on the same Form 1095-C or Form 1095-B that is provided to the FTE.